mhesemans/TetraKids-BlockParty/README.md

 The game's visual aspects were designed in Balsamiq Wireframes following the principles of mobile-first design.
 The wireframes were initially structured for mobile devices to prioritize usability and functionality on smaller screens.
 This approach helps ensure that the website is accessible and user-friendly across various devices, from smartphones to desktop computers.

+### Site Structure Overview

+Tetra Kids: Block Party has a straightforward design, the player is presented with the game objectives and the controls.
+After starting the game, the interactive elements are visually clear as to what their function is.
+Upon game end, the player is presented with their score and the option to play again.

+In case the player lands on a nonexistent page, the player is presented with a 404 page that will direct them back to the game.

+### Fonts

+**EB Garamond:** This is a clasic serif typeface selected for its elegant capitalization and rounded "a" and "e" giving the lowercase text a playful feel, it's meant to evoke a sense of whimsical playfulness.
+The font was selected from [google fonts](https://fonts.google.com/specimen/EB+Garamond 'Google Fonts').

+### Colours

 Move left function not working on button press, console reads: index.html:332 Uncaught ReferenceError: left is not defined
     at HTMLButtonElement.onclick (index.html:332:44)